 Smith Street, Fitzroy

-Ride the #86 tram to Smith street: a wonderland of factory outlets, local design and vintage.
-Shop adventure gear at macpac, dust the Danish chairs at Smith St Bazaar, check the walls at Collingwood Gallery, model Melbourne-made fashion at Queen, and queue for a bánh mì with lunching locals at N. Lee Bakery.
+Ride the #86 tram to Smith Street: a wonderland of factory outlets, local design and vintage.
+Shop adventure gear at macpac, dust the Danish chairs at Smith St Bazaar, check the walls at Collingwood Gallery, model Melbourne-made fashion at Lupa, and queue for a bánh mì with lunching locals at N. Lee Bakery.

 Queens Parade, Clifton Hill

-Check your wheels in for a tune up at Melbourne Bicycle Centre, grab a coffee and cannoli from Cavallini, drop into Southwood home for locally made furniture and screen printed textiles, stroke Australian merino at Tooralie, snaffle smart gifts for little people at childplay, and click your new heels together at Cinori shoes.
+Check your wheels in for a tune up at Melbourne Bicycle Centre, grab a coffee and cannoli from Cavallini, drop into Southwood for locally made furniture and screen printed textiles, stroke Australian merino at Tooralie, snaffle smart gifts for little people at childplay, and if the heels fit at Cinori shoes, wear them.

 High Street, Northcote